-As a Result of Social Media and Other Web-based Applications, Companies Today are at Much Greater Risk of Losing Control Over How They are Perceived

-Damage to the Company's reputation can be the result of the actual or perceived occurrence of any number of events, and could include any negative publicity, whether true or not.
-Although the Company places a great emphasis on protecting its image and reputation, it does not ultimately have direct control over how it is perceived by others.
+As a Result of Social Media and Other Web-based Applications, Companies Today are at Much Greater Risk of Losing Control Over How They are Perceived great emphasis on protecting its image and reputation, it does not ultimately have direct control over how it is perceived by others.
 Reputation loss may lead to increased challenges in developing and maintaining community relations, decreased investor confidence and act as an impediment to the Company's overall ability to advance its projects, thereby having a material adverse impact on the Company's business, financial condition or results of operations.